jussihayha/python_neat_ai/README.md

 ### Usage

-You can use this repository for running a pretrained AI that was run for 1000 generations.
+You can use this repository for running a pretrained AI that was run for 3, 5 or 100 generations.
+If you want you can tweak the repository and train your own AI and save that model.
 You can also choose to try this game for yourself.
 This is in file single_player.py.

 #### Single player usage